uptechteam/ios-cookbook/4-1-redux.md

 ## View Model

-View model is a part that combines and wraps all other parts using reactive framework.
+A View Model is a part that combines and wraps all other parts using a reactive framework.
-Here you can also see how asyncronous actions are handled with a `loadMessagesAction` and `loadMessagesSuccessAction`.
+Here you can also see how asynchronous actions are handled with a `loadMessagesAction` and `loadMessagesSuccessAction`.

 ```swift
 final class TeamChatViewModel {